okottawar/Fuzzy-Logic-Satisfaction-Analyzer/README.md

-# Fuzzy Logic Satisfaction Analyzer
+# ReviewSense - Fuzzy Logic Satisfaction Analyzer

 A data science project that applies **fuzzy logic** to customer review analysis for e-commerce products.
 This project demonstrates how linguistic ambiguity and real-world customer feedback can be classified in a human-like way using interpretable, rule-based fuzzy logic.